Unique ways to reduce grocery store food waste

 Design services that Harvest Market can implement to utilize food that would become food waste.

 Rethink food that would become waste and create classes and experiences to utilize the food.
+Harvest Market partners with local chefs and creators to provide customers with new ways to use food that would otherwise become waste.

 80% of respondents are concerned with food waste.